-The brass section of a band is normally the group of most expensive instruments when comparing to percussion and woodwind instruments.
+The brass section of a band is normally the group of most expensive instruments when compared to percussion and woodwind instruments.

-This is directly related to their varying sizes and shapes which are normally quite elaborate adding a very visual component into a band.
+This is directly related to their varying sizes and shapes which are normally quite elaborate adding a very visual component to a band.

 A popular choice that is also generally pointed to as the cheapest instrument in the brass section of a band is the trumpet.